-Source GT.2 The town of Namche Bazaar lies at the base of Mount Everest.
+Source GT.2 The town of Namche Bazaar at the base of Mount Everest

 Geographers use the concept of place when conducting any geographical inquiry.
-For example, a geographer visiting Namche Bazaar in Nepal (see Source GT.2) would use the concept of place to help understand why people choose to live in this challenging environment and how they overcome these challenges.
-They would also investigate the ways people have altered this environment, and assess the environmental and social impacts of the effects of these changes.
+For example, a geographer visiting Namche Bazaar would use the concept of place to help understand why people choose to live in this challenging environment and how they overcome these challenges.
+They would also investigate the ways people have altered this environment, and assess the environmental and social impacts of these changes.